mdfahadhossain/scripts/openvpn/README.md

 **Done, congratulations!**

-## Original script
+### Original script

 Sometimes it fails to download [EasyRSA-x.x.x.tgz](https://github.com/OpenVPN/easy-rsa/releases/download/v3.0.8/EasyRSA-3.0.8.tgz).
-So I edited [this script](https://git.io/vpn) and pointed to the `EasyRSA-x.x.x.tgz` in this directory.
+So I edited [this script](https://git.io/vpn) and pointed to the `EasyRSA-x.x.x.tgz` in the release of this repository.